Michael Lieb Jeser

 Michael Jeser joined the Jewish World Watch team in July 2013.

 Naama Haviv, who holds an MA/ABD in Comparative Genocide from Clark University, joined JWW’s team in April 2007.
-At JWW, Naama develops education and advocacy programs, implements JWW youth activist initiatives, researches current world conflicts to assess the risk of genocide, and works to ensure the strength and quality of JWW-supported relief and development projects.
-Before joining the JWW team, Naama created and managed educational programs connecting students from the U.S. to students in Afghanistan, Bangladesh, Tajikistan and the West Bank for Relief International, and held research positions with the Institute for the Study of Genocide, the Middle East Media Research Institute and the American Anti-Slavery Group.
+In this role, Naama directs the organization’s policy and advocacy work to end genocide and mass atrocities, manages JWW’s programs and works with JWW’s international partners to ensure the strength and quality of JWW-supported relief and development projects for Sudan and Congo.
+Before joining Jewish World Watch, Ms. Haviv created and managed educational programs for Relief International, connecting students from the US to students in Afghanistan, Bangladesh, Tajikistan, and the West Bank, and she held research positions with the Institute for the Study of Genocide, the Middle East Media Research Institute, and the American Anti-Slavery Group.

-Naama lives in Los Angeles with her husband Greg and their new daughter, Lena.
+Naama lives in Los Angeles with her husband Greg and their daughter Lena.

 Director of Outreach

 Mina has been the Director of Outreach at Jewish World Watch since 2008.
-Her passion for JWW’s mission has inspired synagogues, schools, youth groups and individuals to take an active role in building a world without genocide.
-In addition to partnering with the representatives of JWW’s 68 member synagogues to engage and activate their communities, Mina has helped to create the Orange County Walk to End Genocide, enabling Jewish World Watch’s southernmost synagogue members to participate in the meaningful advocacy that the Walk inspires.
+Mina displays her passion for JWW’s mission through strategically developed and enthusiastically presented programming, inspiring religious institutions, schools, youth groups and individuals to take an active role in building a world without genocide.
+Mina closely partners with representatives of JWW’s dozens of member synagogues to engage and activate their communities; through this structure, Mina has developed a volunteer force–from LA to Portland– from which JWW can draw to support our events and bring programming and opportunities for meaningful advocacy to ever more communities.

 Before joining Jewish World Watch, Mina worked in both a professional and volunteer capacity for several organizations serving the local Jewish community and Israel.
 In addition, she spent eleven years in the field of Jewish Education.
 Mina and her husband Jordan are the proud parents of Tzvia, Atara, Harel and Penina.